Skip to main content

 );

-2. Creating a Duplicate table with one key column as an auto-increment column, and set start value is 100:
+2. Creating a duplicate table with an auto-increment column as the key column, and setting the starting value to 100.

 ```sql